rayhuang2006/shopsite/README.md

 # Shopsite Tool

-`shopsite` is a command-line tool to manage the frontend and backend services for (my shopping-site repository)[https://github.com/rayhuang2006/shopping-site].
+`shopsite` is a command-line tool to manage the frontend and backend services for [my shopping-site repository](https://github.com/rayhuang2006/shopping-site).
 This script allows you to start, stop, check the status, restart, and view logs for both frontend and backend services that run in separate screen sessions.

 ## Requirements